1robertslattery/psychopomp/README.md

 cd C:\psychopomp
 C:\Qt\5.10.1\msvc2015_64\bin\uic mainwindow.ui -o ui_mainwindow.h
 ```
-A NSIS installer file is available for Windows in the \nsis folder.
+A NSIS installer file is available for Windows in the \installation folder.
 It uses the [UltraModernUI plugin](http://ultramodernui.sourceforge.net/).

 Visit http://doc.qt.io/qt-5/qtnetwork-programming.html for more information on Qt's Networking Framework.